This term is used to describe a fluid-filled cavity.

 In organisms, a coelom can form in two different ways, depending on the category of coelomate.

 Scientists divide organisms into two different categories of coelomates: protostomes and deuterostomes.

-The way to tell which is which is by identifying the type of divisions that occur during early development, the way the coelom forms, and how the mouth develops in relation to an opening called the blastopore.
+The way to tell which is by identifying the type of divisions during early development, the coelom forms, and how the mouth develops about an opening called the blastopore.

-Among the coelomatous, the members of the animals are classified according to how the coelom is formed during embryonic development, in protostomes the division is spiral-shaped and in deuterostomes, the division is made radially.
+Among the coelomates, the members of the animals are classified according to how the coelom is formed during embryonic development; in protostomes, the division is spiral-shaped, and in deuterostomes, the division is made radially.

-Without going into any great detail, humans fall into the category of deuterostomes, and animals like snails and squid are classified as protostomes.
+Without any great detail, humans fall into deuterostomes, and animals like snails and squid are classified as protostomes.

-In summary, the main difference between the two types lies in the way in which the divisions occur during the development of the organism.
+In summary, the main difference between the two types lies in how the divisions occur during the organism’s development.

 In both protostomes and deuterostomes, the coelom forms in one area along with the mesoderm.

 The formation differs in that the protostomes form a coelom when the mesoderm divides, whereas the deuterostomes form a coelom when the mesoderm cells combine, resulting in the body cavity.

 This formation occurs during the gastrulation or three-layer structure stage of development.